anovos/anovos-docs/docs/using-anovos/roadmap.md

 call the “Attribute -> Feature” mapper.

 ### Version 1.0

-We'll release the GA release of _Anovos_ in June 2022 with the functionalities to support an end-to-end machine learning workflow.
+We'll release version 1.0 of _Anovos_ in June 2022 with the functionalities to support an end-to-end machine learning workflow.
 It will be able to store the generated features in an open source feature store, like Feast.
 It will also support running open source based Auto ML models and ML workflow integration.